Skip to Main Content

 Depression and anxiety are two mood conditions that have been linked to the health of microbes in the gut (Anderson 2019). (paraphrase = describing in your own words part of what the author said)

-Including a page number is optional, and mainly used to draw the reader’s attention to a specific page.
+Including a page number is optional, and mainly used to draw the reader’s attention to a specific page - helpful if the book is long.

 Each citation you have included in your assignment must have a corresponding entry in a Reference List.
-At the end of the assignment on a separate page with the heading Reference List, present the sources in alphabetical order by author’s surname (or title for sources without an author).
+At the end of the assignment on a separate page with the heading References, present the sources in alphabetical order by author’s surname (or title for sources without an author).

 Example - Print newspaper article